How to become Radio broadcast assistant

 University

-You could do a higher national diploma or degree in radio or media production.
+You could do a higher national diploma or degree in radio or broadcast media production, though this is not essential.

 Degree courses that include practical broadcasting experience through industry placements or internships may give you an advantage.
 You could also volunteer to work on your university radio station during your degree.